DerrickLamers/grblwiki/Frequently-Asked-Questions.md

 #### Why can't I use Arduino Libraries instead?
 Grbl is written in pure C and does not use any Arduino code and will break if you try to.
 It only uses the IDE as a vehicle to compile and flash it.

-If you want to add functions You will have to edit and write the Grbl source code only.
+If you want to add functions You will have to edit and write in Grbl source code only.
 Avoid any Arduino function calls.

 #### What if I hardcode a Library?
 Arduino libraries have a ton of dependencies.
 Wading through that will require you to fully understand the Arduino source code in its entirety.
-Good luck with that.
+It is doable, but good luck with that.

 ## Connecting Grbl